-- 7.13 Transfer of CDs is likely to involve the following situations: - Collection by ward or department RN, RM or RODP from the pharmacy - Delivery by pharmacy staff to wards or departments, and returns from these areas - Collection by patient or representative for outpatient items only - Delivery by Trust porter/driver - Delivery by hospital contracted transport company (See SOP on the delivery of CDs between sites.)
+- 7.13 Transfer of CDs is likely to involve the following situations: - Collection by ward or department RN, RM or RODP from the pharmacy - Delivery by pharmacy staff to wards or departments, and returns from these areas

-- 7.14 CDs must always be transferred within the Trust in a sealed pharmacy bag or lockable trolley. - 7.15 Duplicate keys for opening locked trolley or bags must be held by the RN, RM or RODP in charge on the ward or department. - 7.16 CDs must not be transported in pneumatic tubes. - 7.17 At each point where a CD moves from the authorised possession of one person to another, a signature for receipt should be obtained by the person handing over the drug and the person receiving it. - 7.18 The person who conveys the CD, e.g. a member of portering staff who has validated training, acts as a messenger; that is to say he/she carries a sealed or locked container and is responsible for delivering the intact container.
-The person acting as the messenger must: - Ensure destination is known - Be aware of safe storage and security, the importance of handing over the item to an authorised person and obtaining a signature for delivery on the delivery document. - Have a valid ID badge - 7.19 CDs must only be handed to a RN, RM or RODP wearing a valid Trust ID badge, or Tranport Courier or Taxi staff who have undertaken validated training or clearance and with valid ID. - 7.20 A member of the pharmacy staff will supply the CD and sign and fill in the amount supplied on the requisition slip; this may differ from the amount ordered.
-Pharmacy may make minor adjustments in the amount supplied to the nearest original container or whole strip of medication for in-patient supplies.
-Any other changes to the amount supplied on a requisition can only be made after consultation with the ward pharmacist and the RN, RM or RODP in charge. - 7.21 The pharmacy porter or authorised messenger with validated training must sign that he/she has accepted the sealed package for delivery and must then deliver to the ward or department. - 7.22 A RN, RM or RODP must collect the CDs from pharmacy, on production of a valid Trust ID badge.
+- Collection by patient or representative for outpatient items only - Delivery by Trust porter/driver - Delivery by hospital contracted transport company (See SOP on the delivery of CDs between sites.) - 7.14 CDs must always be transferred within the Trust in a sealed pharmacy bag. - 7.15 CDs must not be transported in pneumatic tubes. - 7.16 At each point where a CD moves from the authorised possession of one person to another, a signature for receipt should be obtained by the person handing over the drug and the person receiving it. - 7.17 The person who conveys the CD, e.g. a member of portering staff who has validated training, acts as a messenger; that is to say he/she carries a sealed or locked container and is responsible for delivering the intact container.
+They must sign in the log book acceptance for delivery of the sealed bag.

+The person acting as the messenger must:

+- Ensure destination is known - Be aware of safe storage and security, the importance of handing over the item to an authorised person and obtaining a signature for delivery on the delivery document. - Have a valid ID badge - 7.18 CDs must only be handed to a RN, RM or RODP wearing a valid Trust ID badge, or Tranport Courier or Taxi staff who have undertaken validated training or clearance and with valid ID. - 7.19 If an RN, RM or RODP is collecting the CDs from pharmacy, they must produce a valid Trust or Agency ID badge.
 In such cases, responsibility for the delegation of this task lies with the RN, RM or RODP in charge.
 The RN, RM or RODP must sign for receipt of the sealed package.
-This member of staff must be different to the RN, RM or RODP ordering the CDs. - 7.23 If intending to supply dispensed controlled drugs to a person in police custody, first check whether the custody staff have adequate arrangements and handling facilities for controlled drugs.
-It is acceptable to hand controlled drugs to a police officer for a patient that is being taken into custody.
-Ensure that they sign the Green TTA book and record their shoulder number as well as their name in the book. - 7.24 Community Nurses should not normally transport CDs.
+This member of staff must be different to the RN, RM or RODP ordering the CDs. - 7.20 If intending to supply dispensed CDs to a person in police custody, first check whether the custody staff have adequate arrangements and handling facilities for CDs.
+It is acceptable to hand CDss to a police officer for a patient that is being taken into custody.
+Ensure that they sign the Patient's own and TTA CD register and record their shoulder number as well as their name in the register. - 7.21 Community Nurses should not normally transport CDs.
 This must only be undertaken in circumstances where patients or their representatives are unable to collect them, provided the nurse is conveying the CD to a patient for whom the medicine has been prescribed: e.g. from a pharmacy to a patient's home.
 CDs must be kept out of sight during transportation.